11 Secrets You Didn’t Know About 529 College Savings Plans

 7. If you are thinking about private college, you might want to consider the Private College 529 plan.

-8. Military academies are an amazing opportunity to earn an outstanding education and afterwards serve your country.
+8. Military academies are a fantastic opportunity to earn an outstanding education and serve your country.

 They are also free if your student commits to serve after graduation.
 So, what do you do with your 529 money?
 You always have the option to transfer the beneficiary to another child or even yourself.
-If not, you can withdraw the funds and avoid the 10% penalty tax.
+You can withdraw the funds and avoid the 10% penalty tax if not.
 The Military Family Tax Relief Act of 2003 provides that if you attend a U.S. military academy this will be treated as a scholarship for purposes of non-qualified withdrawals from a 529 plan.
 However, like a scholarship we mentioned in #2, the earnings portion of the account will be taxable.

-9. We hope you never have to deal with this one…the death or disability of your 529 beneficiary.
+9. We hope you never have to deal with this, but it’s good information.

 10. Don’t limit your 529 thinking to traditional 4-year colleges.